 If you are interested in a hearing aid with an integrated rechargeable battery, our experts will be happy to help you over the phone.

 Correct storage of hearing aid batteries is important

-When batteries are not being used, they should be stored in a place that is not too cool and not too warm.
-Storage at room temperature is ideal in order to ensure the longest possible energy potential.
-Moreover, special care should be taken in avoiding damage to the protective film, as otherwise air can penetrate and initiate the chemical processes leading to the discharge of the hearing aid batteries.
+When not in use, the batteries should be stored in a place that is neither too cool or too warm.
+Storage at room temperature is ideal to ensure the longest possible energy potential.
+You must take care to ensure that the protective film is not damaged, as otherwise air can penetrate and the chemical processes are set in motion that lead to the discharge of the hearing aid batteries.